- facilitates the exchange of ideas and professional suggestions among colleagues

 awards and honors

-By awarding prizes and grants, the LChG honors personalities who have supported the work of the Food Chemical Society or who have promoted the profession of food chemist (Adolf Juckenack Medal) or appreciates and promotes young scientists (Werner-Baltes- Prize, Bruno Rossmann Prize, Josef Schormüller Grant).
+By awarding prizes and scholarships, the LChG honors personalities who have supported the work of the Food Chemistry Society or promoted the profession of food chemists (Adolf Juckenack Medal) and recognizes and promotes young scientists (Werner Baltes Award, Bruno Rossmann Prize, Josef Schormüller Scholarship).
+In addition, activities that make the subject of food chemistry accessible to the general public are recognized with the Young Talent Recruitment Young Scientist Award .

 more